Combining the best features of NoMAD with Okta!

 - Configurable – All menu items can be hidden or be renamed.

 - Deployable – NoMAD Pro is able to be installed by just copying it onto a drive or through a package installer.
 In addition, all NoMAD Pro settings can be manged via a configuration profile through MDM.

 - Browsers – NoMAD Pro has extensions for Safari, Chrome and Firefox allowing it to interact with Okta whenever the user goes to a page requiring authentication.

-The upcoming NoMAD Pro 1.1 adds new features and much deeper Kerberos interaction.
+The recently released NoMAD Pro 1.1 adds new features and much deeper Kerberos interaction.